AlexeyPushkarev/hello-world/README.md

 # hello-world
 This is my first GitHub repository

 My mane is Alex.
-I'm a web  developer from Chelyabinks, South Ural, Russia.
+I'm a web  developer from Chelyabinsk, South Ural, Russia.
 I have some skills in HTML markup, CSS, Javascript, PHP and MySQL.